 * Please click on the green icon next to the ingredients listed below for extra details and helpful information.

 Add the orange zest, orange juice and chia seeds to a large bowl.
 Mix well to moisten the seeds.

-Add the dried fruit, filtered water, vanilla, cinnamon, ginger and allspice.
-Mix into the chia mixture.
+Add the dried fruits, filtered water, vanilla, cinnamon, ginger and allspice to the chia mixture and mix well.
 Allow to sit for 15 - 20 minutes.

 Meanwhile, preheat oven to 150c (fan-forced).
 Line the base and sides of a 20cm round spring-form cake tin.

 Add the lightly whisked eggs to the bowl and stir them through the fruit and chia mixture.
 Pour in the melted coconut oil that has slightly cooled (you don't want to cook the eggs), and mix well.